 Examples of proactive care services

-The BGS has collected a list of case studies from our members across the UK, illustrating existing examples of proactive care services in community and primary settings.
+The BGS has collected a list of case studies from our members across the UK, illustrating existing examples of proactive care services in community and primary care settings.

 Sport for Confidence have employed an Occupational Therapist (OT) to support patients with frailty either in their own homes or within care homes to increase their physical activity levels, reduce social exclusion, and maintain independence.
 Funded through the Additional Roles and Reimbursement Scheme (NHS England), the OT works across The Brentwood Primary Care Network and provides a strong link between GPs, leisure centres, and other community-based opportunities that enable people to get the support they need to stay healthier for longer.
 Find out more here: https://www.sportforconfidence.com/our-services/occupational-therapists-in-primary-care/